 Today marks the start of meteorological fall.
-September is upon us and I’m getting the bug for some colder weather.
+September is upon us, and I’m getting the bug for some colder weather.
 The warm weather here in the northeast will slowly fade to the cool days and chilly nights of fall.
-In many ways, this is a relief for hikers that don’t stop hiking when labor day comes.
-Fewer crowds on the trail.
-The leaves will turn their brilliant colors then slowly fall, the forest will open and spectacles will present themselves that are hidden by their summer vail.
+In many ways, this is a relief for hikers that don’t stop hiking when labor day comes—fewer crowds on the trail.
+The leaves will turn their brilliant colors then slowly fall, the forest will open, and spectacles will present themselves hidden by their summer vail.
 All of your senses will experience the change.
 Hiking in the fall is an inspiring experience and will please well.

 As later fall comes in the mountains, snow and ice are not uncommon.
-The hiker should be ready for almost any conditions.
-A warm start at a trailhead can turn into a snowy summit event, as always, be ready.
+The hiker should be ready for almost any condition.
+A warm start at a trailhead can turn into a snowy summit event; as always, be prepared.

 Camping in the fall is equal if not more inspiring than hiking.

-Imagine sitting at your campsite with the tree canopy empty and all the universe aglow and dancing above you.
-Something hard to see at times during summer.
-The chilly nights make your tent and sleeping bag a special place and on sunny mornings the warmth of the colored sunlight bring you to life.
+Imagine sitting at your campsite with the tree canopy empty and all the universe aglow and dancing above you—something hard to see at times during summer.
+The chilly nights make your tent and sleeping bag a special place, and on sunny mornings, the warmth of the colored sunlight brings you to life.

 I’m offering no “advice” in this post, just thoughts.
 What are yours?
 Leave your shoulder season hiking and camping thoughts in the comments.

 Backwoods wanderer with a passion for backpacking, hiking, and exploring the wilds of the Catskills and Adirondacks in New York.
 A Catskill 3500 Club Member and Adirondack Forty-Sixer.
 Climbed Mount Rainier.
 Professionally an Exercise Physiologist.